KEYPOINTS FROM ARTICLE:

-According to Gretta Rusanow, managing director and head of advisory services for Citi Private Bank Law Firm Group, the war for (legal firm) talent is also overlaid on all these technological considerations.
+According to Gretta Rusanow, managing director and head of advisory services for Citi Private Bank Law Firm Group, the war for legal talent is also coordinated with these emerging technological considerations.
 But there are other considerations that firm leaders must make when managing remote, hybrid and in-person work preferences, noting they didn’t necessarily have those competing concerns at the start of the pandemic.

 “One of the points we make in here is in moving to this hybrid model, firms not only have to think about what their lawyers and staff want, but what is best for the firm and what do their clients want as well.
-It’s important to consider those other two factors—that’s not so easy when you’re in such a strong talent war at this moment,” Rusanow said in an interview this week.
-She said she and others expect many different approaches to hybrid work to shake out during the next year.
+It’s important to consider those other two factors—that’s not so easy when you’re in such a strong talent war at this moment,” Rusanow said.
+She said she and many others expect several different approaches to hybrid work to shake out during the next year.